yorukot/Zipt/COOLIFY_DEPLOYMENT.md

 ### Database Configuration

-The setup includes PostgreSQL by default.
+The setup includes TimescaleDB by default.
 For external database:

 1. Remove the `database` service from docker-compose.yml
 2. Update these environment variables: